A Unified Deep Learning Framework for Motion Correction in Medical Imaging: Background

 where $\circ$ is the composition operator that resamples $S$ using the rigid transformation $Q(\mathcal{T},\mathcal{R})$.
 When this operator is applied to any vector $\textbf{v}$, it yields a transformed vector $Q(\textbf{v})$ of the form $Q(\textbf{v}) = \mathcal{R} \textbf{v} + \mathcal{T}$.
 Here, $\mathcal{R}^T = \mathcal{R}^{-1}$ indicating that $\mathcal{R}$ is an orthogonal matrix.

-Rather than estimating the transformation function $Q$ directly in the original image space, efficient approaches have demonstrated that it can be computed using low-dimensional representations, such as key points or equivariant features of images~\cite{moyer2021equivariant}.
-In our approach, we utilize equivariant filters due to their proven stability and accuracy in single-modality motion correction.
+Rather than estimating the transformation function $Q$ directly in the original image space, efficient approaches have demonstrated that it can be computed using low-dimensional representations, such as equivariant spatial means or equivariant features of images~\cite{moyer2021equivariant}.
+In specific, equivariant filters have shown proven stability and accuracy in rigid image registration.
 The closed-form solution for both translation and rotation parameters is:

-where $\bar{S}$, $\bar{T}$ represent the low-dimensional representations of the source and target respectively. ${U} \Sigma V^* = \bar{S} \cdot \bar{T}^{T}$, $U$ and $V^*$ are real orthogonal matrices, $\Sigma$ is a diagonal matrix with non-negative real numbers on the diagonal.
-We set the determinant of the $\mathcal{R}$ in Eq.~\eqref{eq:closeform} to $1$ guarantees that it accurately reflects a rigid transformation.
+where $\bar{S}$, $\bar{T}$ represent the low-dimensional representations of the source and target images respectively.
+Specifically, $\bar{S}$ and $\bar{T}$ are $K$-dimensional vectors ($K=128$ in our implementation) obtained by computing the spatial mean of each equivariant filter response over all voxel locations.
+These vectors preserve equivariance under rigid transformations, enabling the following closed-form SVD solution. ${U} \Sigma V^* = \bar{S} \cdot \bar{T}^{T}$, $U$ and $V^*$ are real orthogonal matrices, $\Sigma$ is a diagonal matrix with non-negative real numbers on the diagonal.
+The condition on the determinant of $\mathcal{R}$ in Eq.~\eqref{eq:closeform} is set to ensure it accurately reflects a rigid rotation.